Review of Spot Farms Grain Free Dehydrated Dog Food

-Spot Farms Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Spot Farms Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Spot Farms Grain Free product line includes 5 dehydrated dog foods.
+The Spot Farms Grain Free product line includes the 2 dehydrated dog foods listed below.

-Spot Farms Grain Free Pork Recipe was selected to represent the other products in the line for this review.
+Spot Farms Grain Free Chicken Recipe was selected to represent both products in the line for detailed recipe and nutrient analysis.

 Dehydrated Dog Food